The ads above are Google sponsored.

 External oil filters are covered in my article 51A: https://bmwmotorcycletech.info/Oil.htm

 Initial release: 07/26/2007 with very little change on 01/03/2009.

-02/24/2011: now is 50D
+02/24/2011: Now is 50D.

-05/20/2012: add reference to article 51A
+05/20/2012: Add reference to article 51A.

-09/24/2012: Some editing for clarity!!; add QR code; add Language button; update Google code
+09/24/2012: Some editing for clarity!!; add QR code; add Language button; update Google code.

 Return to Technical Articles LIST PageReturn to HomePage